fangchangma/sparse-to-dense.pytorch/README.md

 0. [Citation](#citation)

 ## Requirements
+This code was tested with Python 3 and PyTorch 0.4.0.
 - Install [PyTorch](http://pytorch.org/) on a machine with CUDA GPU.
 - Install the [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) and other dependencies (files in our pre-processed datasets are in HDF5 formats).
 	```bash